 Maryland workers compensation benefits may be owed to you!

-Maryland law provides that if you are injured on the job and held out of work by a physician you are entitled to workers compensation benefits known as Temporary Total Disability (TTD).
+Maryland law provides that if you are injured on the job and held out of work by a physician you are entitled to workers compensation payments known as Temporary Total Disability (TTD).
 These payments are paid to the injured worker (claimant) once he or she has missed three days of work and has a doctors excuse letter.
 Maryland law provides that the injured worker receives temporary total disability payments after three days have been missed.
 The injured worker is entitled to be paid for those particular three days only after two weeks of work have been missed.
 In other words if he or she is out of work for only 10 days then the claimant would be entitled to only 7 days of TTD.
 If however the claimant misses 14 days of work then the full 14 days is compensable.
 (Note, there is likely some legislative history indicating this rule somehow encourages the injured worker to return to work sooner but it is my experience that the three day rule has no impact on an employees willingness to return to work.)

 Reimbursement of sick time and vacation time by Maryland workers comp!